buddycloud/buddycloud-webclient-discontinuted/readme.md

 Users should be able to select their own licence.
 By default the licence should be creative commons.
 The licence should be attached to content using [RFC 4946](http://tools.ietf.org/html/rfc4946).

+# Enabling ejabberdctl

+To allow register / delete / reset password on users - you need to enable ejabberdctl for the web user.
+The easiest way to do this is:

+    cp /var/lib/ejabberd/.erlang.cookie ~ben